 3. Arguments against paying for chores

-Lastly, there’s the idea that the main purpose of pocket money is to give your children experience of managing money, not earning it.
-You’re giving the child money each week to give them hands on experience of managing it, learning lessons about not spending it all at once, saving it up for a goal etc. So if you tie it chores, and they end up with no money, you’re denying them the chance to practice managing it (See Ron Leiber’s argument here).
+Lastly, there’s the idea that the main purpose of an allowance is to give your children experience of managing money, not earning it.
+You’re giving the child money each week to give them hands-on experience of managing it, learning lessons about not spending it all at once, saving it up for a goal etc. So if you tie it to chores, and they end up with no money, you’re denying them the chance to practice managing it (See Ron Lieber’s argument here).

 4. Different approaches to giving pocket money for chores

 These are the main schools of thought we’ve come across in talking to thousands of parents around the world:

 - ‘Pay-per-chore’, where you literally set a price per chore and pay once they’re done

 - ‘Your chores unlock your allowance’, where chores don’t have an individual value, but they need to do all of them to unlock their allowance at the end of the week, or do a portion of them to unlock a portion of their allowance

 Approach: “I shouldn’t have to pay my children to do their chores”

 - ‘Citizen of the household’, the idea that as part of the household you need to do your chores regardless of monetary reward.
 The children may get pocket money on the side, but that’s not tied to their chores, it’s there so they can practice managing money and making decisions about spending, saving and giving.